-Here, we’ll outline the pre-screening interview process and share some of the best questions to use to ensure that only viable applicants make it through to the interview stage.
+Here, I’ll explain a strong pre-screening interview process and share some of the best questions to use to ensure that only viable applicants make it to the interview stage.

 A pre-screening interview is a conversation that occurs before an official job interview.
 Recruiters and HR representatives use it to narrow down the pool of candidates for a position, eliminating those who don’t meet the minimum job requirements before passing qualified applicants on to the hiring manager.